The Pin of Shame: Examining Content Creators' Adoption of Pinning Inappropriate Comments as a Moderation Strategy: Findings

 While the Pin of Shame often provides creators and their supporters with positive emotional experiences and strategic benefits, it can also result in unintended negative outcomes.
 Some participants shared that when they noticed that the pinned comment continued to receive greater support than their own or their supporters' counter-arguments, it caused them \textbf{emotional stress and discomfort}.
-For example, P19 said:
+This was especially true for P19, a new content creator with limited experience managing comments.
+When an inappropriate comment she had pinned continued to receive support, P19 felt particularly stressed:

-\begin{quote} \textit{``I pinned it, and I was really scared because at first you can see like this comment has about, almost 4,000 likes, and so it's quite a lot actually for a comment.
+\begin{quote} \textit{``I pinned it, and I was really scared because at first you can see like this [pinned] comment has about, almost 4,000 likes, and so it's quite a lot actually for a comment.
 I don't think it's very nice. ...
-I was kind of worried that people were like really agreeing with this guy because I was like, `Wow, there's too many people that are not nice in this world.' '' - P19} \end{quote}
+I was kind of worried that people were like really agreeing with this guy [the pinned commenter] because I was like, `Wow, there's too many people that are not nice in this world.' '' -- P19} \end{quote}

 Some participants lamented experiences when the pinned commenter became a target of excessive insults and mockery.
-Participants also expressed concerns about instances when the argument initiated by the Pin of Shame attracts more haters supporting the pinned comment, or when the pinned commenter actively engages by doubling down on their original response.
+Participants also expressed concerns about instances when the argument initiated by the Pin of Shame attracts more haters commenting to support the pinned comment, or when the pinned commenter actively engages by doubling down on their original response.
 In such cases, the comments section often devolves into \textbf{mutual insults and hostility}, ultimately amplifying the negativity and disrupting the otherwise constructive dialogue in that section.
-Participant P4 illustrated how replies to one of her pinned comments escalated into a hostile discourse:
+Participant P4 illustrated how replies to one of her pinned comments escalated into a hostile discourse.
+She read aloud the chain of replies, originating from the pinned comment in response to a video expressing her perspective on discriminatory attitudes toward lesbian women:

 \begin{quote} \textit{``Now they're arguing with each other.
 [Narrating the replies to their pinned comment---] `It's always the men who look like you, insane ratio.' `You look like someone who listens to Juice WRLD and cries.'
-I think they go to the person's profile and [find] something to insult.'' - P4} \end{quote}
+I think they go to the person's profile and [find] something to insult.'' -- P4} \end{quote}